-According to CVWE spokesperson, Mike Kohne of Mercy Cellars, additional wineries might join in early 2017, so visit the website for the latest news.
-He points out some of the advantages of spending time in Carmel Valley.
 “The natural beauty of our setting is hard to beat.
 The variety of wines truly makes us a wine tasting destination that can’t be compared to any other.
-Visitors seek us out for the wine, the restaurants and the unhurried atmosphere.”
+Visitors seek us out for the wine, the restaurants and the unhurried atmosphere,” says Kohne.

 Carmel Valley is a bastion of dining, too, with a variety of local bistros to high-end white tablecloth restaurants, plus farmers markets and high-end grocers.
-Perennial favorites Wills Fargo and Café Rustica have recently been joined by the French fare of Roux, and the California cuisine of LOKAL.
-Wills Fargo offers free corkage on wine purchased from Carmel Valley Wine Experience member wineries.
+Perennial favorites Wills Fargo and Café Rustica have recently been joined by the French fare of Roux and its soon-to-open sister restaurant Carmel Valley Chophouse.

 Mark Chesebro, winegrower and owner of Chesebro Vineyards, reminds us, “Carmel Village is the laid-back, uncrowded alternative to Carmel.
 We have plenty of no-hassle parking, great restaurants and excellent wines that originate from every corner of Monterey county.”